Master of Science in Speech-Language Pathology

 - Personal Essay.
-A personal statement of interest must be submitted directly to CSDCAS specifically addressing why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.
+A two-part essay must be submitted directly to CSDCAS specifically addressing 1) why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.
 The essay (both parts) must not exceed 2 pages.

 - Three academic/professional letters of recommendation must be submitted directly to CSDCAS.
 Three letters of recommendation are required and only the first three received will be reviewed by the Admissions Committee.
 Please only submit letters from faculty, supervisors, and other professionals who are able to discuss your ability to succeed in a graduate program in speech-language pathology, including academic and personal characteristics that may contribute to your achievement.

 - Prerequisite Course Information Form.
-This form is required for all applicants who have not completed an undergraduate degree in speech-language pathology or communication science disorders.
-Only prospective students who do not have a speech or communication science disorders degree and include a completed Prerequisite Course Information Form and all other required documents will be considered for admission.
+This form is required only for applicants who will not be or have not completed an undergraduate degree in speech-language pathology or communication science disorders.
+Only prospective students who will not or do not have a speech or communication science disorders degree and who include a completed Prerequisite Course Information Form (plus all other required documents) will be considered for admission.

-Important Note: The Speech-Language Pathology program will no longer be reviewing GRE scores as a part of our application process.
-We encourage applicants not to send GRE score reports to CSDCAS or to Loyola University Maryland since they will not be considered even if they are received.
+Important Note: The Speech-Language Pathology program does not GRE scores as a part of our application process.
+Any GRE score reports sent to CSDCAS or to Loyola University Maryland will not be reviewed.

 Application Clarifying Interviews

-For the Fall 2022 admission cycle, the Master of Science in Speech-Language Pathology program reserves the option to require virtual, invitation-only, interviews for candidates as deemed necessary by the admission committee.
-If deemed required for your application, an invitation will be sent via email to schedule an interview.
+For the Fall 2024 admission cycle, the Master of Science in Speech-Language Pathology program may require virtual, invitation-only interviews for candidates as deemed necessary by the admission committee.
+If deemed necessary for an application, an invitation to schedule an interview will be sent via email.
 If you do not receive an invitation to an interview no further action is required to be considered for admission.
-An invitation to an interview is not to be interpreted as a favorable or unfavorable indicator of admission.
+Neither an invitation to an interview nor no invitation to interview is to be interpreted as a favorable or unfavorable indicator of admission.